Filip Stanković (footballer, born 2002): Club career

+Inter Milan

+Loans to Volendam

 Stanković is a youth academy graduate of Inter Milan.
 On 4 August 2021, Dutch club Volendam announced the signing of Stanković on a season-long loan deal.
 He made his professional debut on 6 August in a 2–2 draw against FC Eindhoven.
 Following 28 league appearances and achieving promotion to the Eredivisie on his first season, on 20 July 2022, Stanković officially re-joined Volendam on another one-year loan.

+Loan to Sampdoria

+After playing most of the pre-season games as a starting goalkeeper for Inter following the departure of André Onana, on 11 August 2023, Stanković joined Serie B club Sampdoria on a one-year loan, with an option to buy and counter option in favour of Inter.

+Venezia

+On 12 August 2024, Stanković joined newly promoted Serie A club Venezia on a season-long loan with an option and a conditional obligation to buy.

+Despite suffering relegation to Serie B at the conclusion of the 2024–25 season, Venezia opted to activate their option to sign Stanković on a permanent deal.

 International career

 Stanković is a Serbian youth international.

 Personal life

-Stanković is the son of former Serbian national team player Dejan Stanković.
+Stanković is the son of former Serbia national team player Dejan Stanković.
 His younger brother Aleksandar Stanković is also a footballer.
+He is of Slovenian descent through his mother.
 He is the nephew of former Slovenian national team player Milenko Ačimovič.